usnistgov/xslt3-functions/directory-manifest/readme.md

 For any given subdirectory, a File Contents / Resource Manifest may be created by running this process and capturing the HTML or Markdown (final) results.

+The various scripts and pipelines build off this basic capability, invoking and adapting it in various ways.

 ### Maintenance and extensibility

 New capabilities in polling and reporting XML-based file types may be added by providing templates to the XSLT that implements the middle of these three processes: `directory-listing.xsl`.

 For an example, see the [manifest.md](manifest.md).

-Interestingly, note that  [directory-manifest.xpl](directory-manifest.xpl) is unable to open and inspect itself run under XProc 1.0 / XML Calabash - while the same logic in [directory-manifest3.xpl](directory-manifest3.xpl) functions as expected in XProc 3.0 / Morgana.

 ### Further development

-The application of course leverages XML's transparency in an XML processing context, but it also aims to be lightweight, producing Markdown (suitable for further editing) rather than a 'smarter' more highly structured output -- and not working very hard at inferencing either.
+The application leverages XML's transparency in an XML processing context, but it also aims to be lightweight, producing Markdown (suitable for further editing) rather than a 'smarter' more highly structured output -- and not working very hard at inferencing either.

 With some extension, the same approach could be used to produce metadata feeds or basically any directory-level metadata containing this info.
 Elaborations on the input side could take advantage of native documentation and literate-programming apparatus such as embedded XSD or XSLT documentation.